- Blogtober Came Early | Day 1/30

 →Listening to more complex content

-→You just want to relax and be entertained
+→You want to relax and be entertained.

 4. Share in conversation or through recommendations and reviews

-I love sharing podcast recommendations and reviews whether offline or online.
+I love sharing podcast recommendations and reviews, whether offline or online.
 There’s no way you can forget what an episode or show was about if you mention it to someone else or create interesting discussions from it.

-5. Treat it as a referral/resource centre
+5. Treat it as a referral/resource center

 Make use of metadata on the description bar that usually publishes show notes, a timeline, and links to the host or guest’s website for further exploration.
 You can also get quality references/resources from the episode itself as the host takes you on a journey of different topics.